adpopescu338/easy-text-update/README.md

     <TextUpdateProvider
-      text={text} // An object containing the text necessary in the UI active={session.user.role === "Admin"} // A boolean value that determines if the text should be updatable save={(updatedText) => sendToApiEndpoint(text)} // A function that will be called when the text is updated.
+      text={text} // An object containing the text necessary in the UI active={session.user.role === "Admin"} // A boolean value that determines if the text should be updatable save={(updatedText) => sendToApiEndpoint(updatedText)} // A function that will be called when the text is updated.
 You can handle the saving of the text here
     >
       <App />
     </TextUpdateProvider>